myDevicesIoT/cayenne-docs/docs/MQTTAPIS.md

 **Congrats!
 You can now use the button to send actuator commands to your board.**

-## Manually Sending / Verifying data
+## Manually Publishing / Subscribing

 This section will walk you through using raw MQTT calls to manually publish and subscribe to the Cayenne Cloud.
 This can help you test out using MQTT with Cayenne.
 We will walk through an example of faking a board connecting to Cayenne, publishing temperature data to our dashboard and finally by adding a Light actuator and subscribing to its messages sent by our Cayenne dashboard.